rotherleague/Rother/registration.md

 ---
 title: "Registration"
 layout: page
-introduction: |
+---

  Register your club and team for the 2024/25 season.
----

   - Please complete the following forms: